For the rest, the new router is as good as can be. And its support for the last 5.9GHz portion of the 5GHz spectrum is the icing on the cake.

 Threat Prevention, on the hand, is a comprehensive online protection app that detects threats in real-time and blocks them based on user-defined policies.
 It’s an excellent tool for those wanting to keep tabs on their network’s security.

 Overall, the add-on apps add tremendous value to the router, and they are all available for free.
-Remember, though, that its’ a router you’re using — it has limited resources.
-It is best to use only the apps you need — don’t use all of them just because you can.
+Remember, though, that it’s a router you’re using; it has limited resources.
+It’s best to use only the apps you need and not all of them just because you can.

 A note of caution

 Just because a router can do many things doesn’t mean you want to use them all simultaneously.
 Generally, you want to give the hardware some breathing room.

 Like previous cases of Synology routers, the RT6600ax might need a few firmware updates to work fully as intended.

 I tested the Synology RT6600ax for over a week — almost 10 days, in fact — and it exceeded all expectations.
 A couple of things to note:

 - I couldn’t test its 5.9GHz portion of the band since there was no supported client yet.
 I’ll come back to this when possible, though the result will likely be the same. (*)